 Female Hormones.
 The female hormone estrogen may also play a role in BPH.
 (Some estrogen is always present in men.)
 As men age, testosterone levels drop, and the proportion of estrogen increases, possibly triggering prostate growth.

 Age is the major risk factor for BPH.
-About half of men develop BPH by age 60 and about 85% of men have BPH by age 85.
+About half of men develop BPH by age 60, and up to 90% of men in their 70s and 80s have BPH symptoms.
 It is uncommon for BPH to cause symptoms before age 40.

 A family history of BPH appears to increase a man's chance of developing the condition.

-Some evidence indicates that the same risk factors associated with heart disease may increase the risk of developing BPH.
-These risk factors include obesity, high blood pressure, low levels of HDL (“good”) cholesterol, diabetes, and peripheral artery disease (PAD).
+Some evidence indicates that the same risk factors associated with heart disease and type 2 diabetes may increase the risk for development or progression of BPH.
+These risk factors include obesity, physical inactivity, high blood pressure, and low levels of HDL ("good") cholesterol.

 Lower urinary tract symptoms (LUTS) are categorized either as voiding (formerly called obstructive) or storage (formerly called irritative) symptoms.
 BPH is often, but not always, the cause of LUTS, especially the voiding symptoms.
 Other medical conditions, such as bladder problems, can also cause these symptoms.